 Kavala is a lively commercial and resort city.
 Ferry boats course from its port toward any of the islands in the Aegean Archipelago, including the island of Thasos.
-Here, you will also find a variety of remarkable places: the marvelous Byzantian fortress on the Symvolos Mountain; Imareth, for most part used as a hotel and the Kavala Archeological Museum; Aqueduct – the ancient water supply system utilized up to the XIX century to provide local residents with fresh water.
-Besides, in the city suburbs there are several large beaches with amenities, clean sand, and well-developed tourist infrastructure.
+Here, you will also find a variety of remarkable places: the marvelous Byzantian fortress on the Symvolos Mountain; Imareth, for the most part used as a hotel and the Kavala Archeological Museum; Aqueduct – the ancient water supply system utilized up to the XIX century to provide local residents with fresh water.
+Besides, in the city suburbs, there are several large beaches with amenities, clean sand, and well-developed tourist infrastructure.

 Undoubtedly, all the tourists who arrived in Greece for the first time, come across the issue of transportation.
 This is why a transfer will be the perfect option; it will ensure a much more comfortable ride in comparison with a bus.
 The driver will be waiting for your arrival, ready to carry your trunks to the car and bring you with maximum speed to your destination.

 - Macedonia Airport, Thessaloniki – 172 km

 - Thessaloniki Train Station – 152 km

 - Bus Station KTEL Macedonia – 153 km